Zimil-Patel/flutter_questions/README.md

 - SQLite has been widely tested and used in production systems for many years, and has a reputation for being a reliable and robust database engine.

 # Q.19 Explain Cursors and Content Values In Details

+### Cursors and ContentValues in Flutter's sqflite Database

+- When working with SQLite databases in Flutter using the `sqflite` plugin, two important concepts are Cursors and ContentValues.

+- They are essential for performing various database operations like querying, inserting, updating, and deleting data.

+#### Cursors

+- A Cursor in the context of `sqflite` is a result set from a query.
+It is essentially a pointer to the result of a SQL query, allowing you to navigate through the rows of the result.

+- **Query Execution**: When you perform a query using methods like `rawQuery` or `query`, the result is a `List<Map<String, dynamic>>`, which can be thought of as a Cursor in other database frameworks.
+- **Row Navigation**: You can iterate through this list to access each row of the result set.

+#### The  Cursor  class  includes  several  functions  to  navigate  query  results  including,  but  not limited to, the following:

+- **moveToFirst**: Moves the cursor to the first row in the query result.
+- **moveToNext**: Moves the cursor to the next row.
+- **moveToPrevious**: Moves the cursor to the previous row.
+- **getCount**: Returns the number of rows in the result set.
+- **getColumnIndexOrThrow**:  Returns  an  index  for  the  column  with  the  specifi  ed  name (throwing an exception if no column exists with that name).
+- **getColumnName**: Returns the name of the specifi ed column index.
+- **GetColumnNames**: Returns a String array of all the column names in the current cursor.
+- **moveToPosition**: Moves the cursor to the specifi ed row.
+- **getPosition**: Returns the current cursor position.

+#### ContentValues

+- ContentValues  objects  are  used  to  insert  new  rows  into  database  tables  (and  Content Providers).
+- Each Content Values object represents a single row, as a map of column names to values.

+- **Inserting Data**: When inserting data into a database, you use a Map<String, dynamic> to specify the columns and their values.
+- **Updating Data**: Similarly, for updating data, you use a Map<String, dynamic> to specify the columns to be updated and their new values.

 # Q.20 How To  Create Flutter Google Maps?
 Describe In brief
 # Q.21 Describe the Telephony and SMS In Flutter
 # Q.22 Describe the Flutter Comments In Details